gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 What's happening here?
 The `operator()` is instantiated two times.
 Since we are using perfect forwarding and we send template parameter manually, we first instantiate the call operator like that in our algorithm: `operator()<std::vector<int>&>`.
 So even though `auto` parameter should not deduce references, we are instantiating it with a reference type.

 Then, we call the function normally, instantiating the call operator with the correctly deduced arguments.
 This may produce an incorrect result or unwanted compilation slowdown.
+Using `auto&&` or sending prvalues + `auto`  will prevent the double instantiation.

-We are also assuming all deduced parameters are at the end of the argument list.
+We are also requiring all deduced parameters are at the end of the argument list.
 This may be a limitation in some cases.

 ## Reflecting Other Functions